brok3nwir3/WebLearning/Assignments/wk26/wk26_instructions.md

 - Next, return to the "Security Groups" tab within the EC2 page.
 - Find the "inbound-allow-ssh" security group and delete it.
 - Lastly, return to the Trusted Advisor page, and ensure the problematic resource is no longer listed.

+### Trusted Advisor Service Limits
+- Navigate to the "Trusted Advisor" dashboard.
+- Click the "Service limits" tab (on the left).
+- Scroll through the page, and review the service limits that AWS automatically set for your account.
+- Identify the service limits for IAM Users, EC2 On-Demand Instances, and VPC.
+- Discuss your findings with a classmate.

 ## Important Note
 - Ensure you disable or delete all newly created test/lab resources.